jarekstrzele/obsidian_notes/REACT/React - the Complete Guide/8 Login Project.md

 >[!important] IMPORTANT
->You always need to import what you wan use
+>You always need to import what you want use

 UI>Card.js
 ```jsx